hologramkrypt/saturni/assets/README.md

     └── {THEME}
 ```

-> This is recommended so that the following programs are able to read the files.
+> This is recommended so that the following utilities are able to read the files.

 ## *gsettings*